Tyler-Ouellette/PersonalWebsiteV2/README.md

 };
 ```

-#### Creating new blog posts.
+#### Creating new experience posts.

-Open the `contents/blog` folder and create a new folder with the name you wish to see as the URL.
+Open the `contents/experience` folder and create a new folder with the name you wish to see as the URL.
 Inside the folder create an `index.md` file and also include any files you wish to add.

 The frontmatter should be of the below structure